viodotcom/data-engineer-assignment/README.md

 Follow this steps to get your environment ready for the assignment

-1) Fork this repository.
+1) Fork this repository and clone it in your computer.

 2) Install [Docker](https://docs.docker.com/get-docker/).

-3) Go to the root folder of this project and execute the following command to create the Docker images and run the containers:
+3) Go to the root folder of the project and execute the following command to create the Docker images and run the containers:

 ```bash
 $ cd data-engineer-assignment